 They have been linked to improvement in risk factors for heart disease and diabetes, as well as benefits for digestion and gut health.

-Chia seeds are very easy to incorporate into a healthy diet, and are truly worthy of their reputation as a superfood.
+Chia seeds are very easy to incorporate into a healthy diet.